 HISTORY:

-Black Convocation (formerly known as Black Grad) was re-established in 2014 by Beneita
+Black Convocation (formerly known as Black Grad) was re-established in 2014 by Benita

 Kente is considered to be the most famous of all African textiles and one of the worlds most complicated weaving.
 A genuine Kente cloth is made by weavers in Ghana.
 According to tradition, black represents Africa, Red represents the blood of fore-fathers, yellow represents Gold and Green represents the richness of the land.